psychemedia/island-storynotes/worsley/epistles.md

 Kt

 « Oh, Mags Y id Vor.can, & now she's gone,
-"Her charms I will rehearse ; 3 cc
+"Her charms I will rehearse; 3 cc
 Her form the Medicis* oon! ;

 « And”yond the reach of verse!